Music

 (National Curriculum)

 Singing is important in our school.
-Children take part in weekly whole-school singing assemblies.
-They enjoy singing together and they learn songs from a range of different countries and cultures.
+Children enjoy sharing in weekly singing assemblies and learning songs from a range of different countries and cultures.
 Singing is also used in the classroom to support learning.
-We use the ‘Sing Up’ website for songs which link to different curriculum areas.
-Children enjoy performing in our various Christmas and end-of year productions and concerts.
-We believe that the preparation and rehearsals for these events encourage good teamwork and communication.
-The children are encouraged to set high expectations for themselves and then, in turn, celebrate their achievements and those of others.
+Children have the opportunity to sparkle in our various seasonal productions and concerts.
+They are encouraged to set high expectations for themselves and to celebrate their achievements and those of others.

-Our school choir is attended by a large number of children.
-As a school, we believe that the provision of out-of-school musical experiences is key to igniting passion and excitement for musical performance as well as raising aspirations.
-Children in the choir have varied performance opportunities through our links with the local community (for example The Roses Theatre and Gloucestershire and Cheltenham Music Festivals.).
-We annually travel to Birmingham Arena to take part in the Young Voices Concert.
-The experience of performing in such a large venue can stay with a child forever.
+We believe that the provision of out-of-school musical experiences is important in developing musicianship.
+Children have the opportunity to sing in the KS1 and KS2 choirs and there are various performance opportunities through our links with the local community (for example, The Roses Theatre and Gloucestershire and Cheltenham Music Festivals).
+We also regularly travel to Birmingham Arena to take part in the amazing Young Voices Concerts.
+The experience of performing in such a large venue is a memory which will stay with the children forever.

 Key Documents